-Sometimes institutional forex traders can’t trade certain currency crosses because they trade in such high volume that there isn’t enough liquidity to execute their order.
+Sometimes institutional forex traders can’t trade certain currency crosses because they trade in such large sizes that there isn’t enough liquidity to execute their order.

 In order to execute their desired trade, they have to create a “synthetic pair“.